crowdcover/congo-green-citizen/README.md

 # Congo Green Citizen

 A simple map embed and interface for editing.
-Editing is handled with the ever-useful **geojson.io**.
 Built for integration with the [Moabi Platform](rdc.moabi.org).
 Pretty light weight all around.

+View the rendered map at http://crowdcover.github.io/congo-green-citizen/

-See below for instructions.
+Edit the map using geojson.io.
+See below for editing instructions.
 ***